igarridot/kindfra/README.md

 An easy way to spin up a development kubernetes cluster with Kind.

 # What can I do with this?
-You will be able to create a multinode kubernetes cluster with a few commands.
+You will be able to create a multiworker kubernetes cluster with a few commands.
 The cluster is configured to do a port-forward from your local machine 80/TCP port to the Kind cluster 80/TCP port.

 # Pre-requisites